dhh1128/codecraft.co/the-8th-characteristic.md

     comment: |
       Alphy: thank you for pointing me to the "biological immortality" concept.
 I went and read the wikipedia article.
 Fascinating!

-      All rules have exceptions--even this one, I guess. :-)
+      All rules have exceptions &mdash; even this one, I guess. :-)
   - author: Don&#8217;t forget the circuit breakers &laquo; Codecraft
     date: 2013-01-11 18:02:04
     comment: |